The Wisdom of the Crowd and Higher-Order Beliefs: Extensions

 \subsection{Aggregating Guesses instead of Beliefs}

-In this section we discuss how our PMBA mechanism can be adjusted to environments where not beliefs but rather finite guesses are elicited, e.g., which state is more likely rather than what is the probability of state $\omega=1$ (this is also the original formulation in \cite{prelec2017solution}---see Section \ref{sec:SP}).
-Consider a binary state space and an information structure that satisfies Assumptions \ref{ass:1} and \ref{ass:2}.
-The action-based PMBA procedure is defined in Figure \ref{proc:ABPMBA}.
+In this section, we discuss how our PMBA procedure can be adjusted to environments where finite guesses, rather than full beliefs, are elicited (e.g., which state is more likely rather than the probability of state $\omega=1$; this is also the formulation in~\cite{prelec2017solution}).
+Consider a binary state space and an information structure that satisfies Assumptions~\ref{ass:1} and~\ref{ass:simple}.
+The action-based PMBA procedure is defined in Procedure~\ref{proc:ABPMBA}.

 \begin{framedbox}[htbp] \end{framedbox}